polygraph.so

 }

-polygraph is one of "A", "B", "D", "F" (there is no C — see the rubric).
+polygraph is one of "A", "B", "C", "D", "F" (see the rubric). total counts rows matching grade before paging (it equals summary.total when grade is omitted).
 Only graded servers appear; check a specific ungraded server with /api/cli/check.

 curl